-As at the Latest Practicable Date, we have submitted applications for registration of our trademark in Macau, Hong Kong and the PRC.
+As at the Latest Practicable Date, we have registered our trademark M in Macau, Hong Kong and the PRC.
 We have also registered one domain name, which is currently used by our Group.
-For details of our intellectual property rights, please refer to the paragraph headed "B. Further Information about the Business of Our Group - 2.
-Intellectual Property Rights" in Appendix IV to this document.

-As at the Latest Practicable Date, we have not received any material claim against us for infringement of any intellectual property rights nor were we aware of any pending or threatened claims in relation to any such infringement, nor had any material claim been made by us against third parties in relation to the infringement of our intellectual property rights.
+As at the Latest Practicable Date, we have not received any material claims against us for infringement of any intellectual property rights nor were we aware of any pending or threatened claims in relation to any such infringement, nor had any material claims been made by us against third parties in relation to the infringement of our intellectual property rights.